apecloud/kubeblocks-labs/iximiuz/kubeblocks-501-28bb17dc/index.md

 ---

+## KubeBlocks Tutorial 501 – Auto-Tuning for Optimal Performance

-Welcome to the **fourth chapter** of our **KubeBlocks** tutorial series!
+Welcome to the **fifth chapter** of our **KubeBlocks** tutorial series!

-In this tutorial, we’ll explore **Observability**—a key feature of **Operator Capability Level 4**.
-You’ll learn how to monitor, analyze, and troubleshoot your database clusters on Kubernetes with built-in observability features.
+In this tutorial, we dive into **Operator Capability Level 5 - Auto Pilot**, focusing on **Auto-Tuning**.
+You’ll learn how KubeBlocks dynamically adjusts database parameters based on resource specifications to optimize performance, reducing manual intervention.
+We’ll also leverage observability tools from Level 4 to detect bottlenecks and fine-tune configurations.

 👋 If you find KubeBlocks helpful, please consider giving us a star ⭐️ on our [GitHub repository](https://github.com/apecloud/kubeblocks).
-Every star motivates us to make KubeBlocks even better!
+Your support drives us to improve!

 ::image-box
 ---